Short Sunderland in New Zealand service

-Developed as a long range maritime reconnaissance flying boat, the Short Sunderland was widely used during the Second World War.
+The Short Sunderland was developed as a long range maritime reconnaissance flying boat and was widely used during the Second World War.
 New Zealand purchased four Sunderlands in early 1944 for use as transport aircraft but did not receive them until the end of that year.
 They were operated by the Flying Boat Transport Flight of the Royal New Zealand Air Force (RNZAF) from February 1945, carrying cargo and repatriated New Zealand military personnel from the South Pacific back to New Zealand.
 They soon began carrying paying passengers and in late 1947 the Sunderlands were transferred to the New Zealand National Airways Corporation.
+Used on passenger routes between Auckland and Fiji for a few years, they were eventually returned to the RNZAF.

 The RNZAF acquired 16 more Sunderlands in 1953 and these equipped Nos.
 5 and 6 Squadrons, operating from Fiji and New Zealand respectively, to carry out maritime reconnaissance and anti-submarine patrols.
 The Fiji-based aircraft were also used for search and rescue missions.
-Some Sunderlands were also used by the RNZAF's Maritime Operational Conversion Unit, based at Hobsonville in Auckland, New Zealand.
+Some Sunderlands were also used by the RNZAF's Maritime Operational Conversion Unit, based at Hobsonville in Auckland.
 Considered to be obsolete by 1960, they began to be withdrawn from service a few years later.
 The last operational flight for a Sunderland of the RNZAF was in April 1967.
-The majority were scrapped although two still survive, one as an exhibit at the Museum of Transport and Technology in Auckland, New Zealand, and the other in the collection of aviation enthusiast Kermit Weeks.
+The majority were scrapped although two still survive, one as an exhibit at the Museum of Transport and Technology in Auckland, New Zealand, and the other in the collection of the aviation enthusiast Kermit Weeks.

 Background

-The Short Sunderland, officially the Short S.25 Sunderland, was designed by Short Brothers as a development of the civilian Short Empire flying boats that was used by Imperial Airways in the 1930s.
-The Sunderland, of which around 750 were built from 1937 to 1945, first entered service with the Royal Air Force (RAF) in June 1938 equipping No. 230 Squadron.
-It went on to serve in the Far East, Mediterranean, Africa, the Pacific as well as in Europe.
+The Short Sunderland, officially the Short S.25 Sunderland, was designed by Short Brothers as a development of the civilian Short Empire flying boat that was used by Imperial Airways in the 1930s.
+The Sunderland, of which around 750 were built from 1937 to 1945, first entered service with the Royal Air Force (RAF) in June 1938 and went on to serve in the Far East, Mediterranean, and Africa, the Pacific as well as in Europe.

 Intended as a long range maritime reconnaissance-bomber, in its standard configuration the Sunderland was powered by four 1,200 horsepower Pratt & Whitney engines and had a crew of ten.
-Its top speed was 343 kph but cruised at 214 kph.
+Its top speed was 343 kph but it cruised at 214 kph.
 With a bomb load of just over 750 kg, it had a range of about 4329 km.
 Its wingspan was 34.4 m while the hull was 26 m long and 10.5 m deep.
-The aircraft was heavily armed, with ten machine guns in total.
+The aircraft was heavily armed, with twelve machine guns in total.
 Two of these were in a forward powered turret while four were in the tail turret.
 A machine gun was provided to the port and starboard sides at the beam and four were fixed firing forward.
 It also carried up to 2250 kg in bombs and/or depth charges.
 On account of its defensive armament, the Sunderland became known as the 'Flying Porcupine' to the Germans.